Pascal-Adrian/UTM-LFA/Lab_1/Lab_1_Report.md

     - `q0` - the initial state;
     - `F` - a set of final states;

     The method works by iterating through the production rules and adding the state transitions to the delta dictionary.
-The initial state is set to 'S' and the final states are set to the terminal symbols.
+If the production rule is of the form `A -> a` then the state `A` is added to the dictionary with the input symbol `a` and the value `[a]`.
+If the production rule is of the form `A -> aB` then the state `A` is added to the dictionary with the input symbol `a` and the value `[B]`.

 ```
    def to_finite_automaton(self):